 Success Stories of a few Fine Art Bartending Graduates

 Some of our Fine Art Bartending graduates of the Bartender Certification Course have gone on to some amazing careers.
-Over 35 years of teaching how to bartend does result in some pretty amazing bartenders that have gone on to dazzle the world.
+Some are just starting theirs.
+Over 40 years of teaching how to bartend does result in some pretty amazing bartenders that have gone on to dazzle the world.
 Read even just a few of these awesome testimonials of past students.
 At one point, they didn’t know the difference between a lager and an ale either and also wondered how to become a bartender!

 Back in London, and working at another hotspot, Luca’s flair bartending skills were spotted by a recruiter for a huge hotel chain, and he was offered a job in Dubai.
 After a stint bartending at the massive Jumeriah Beach Resort in Dubai, Luca headed back to London once again, and became immersed in craft cocktail culture.
 Luca now works behind the bar at one of the most historic, top cocktail bars in the world.
 Luca regularly travels to train bartenders and do guest bartending appearances in cities all over the globe.
 We are incredibly proud of what he has achieved over the last 7 years, and we appreciate his public endorsement of the training he started with at Fine Art Vancouver.